-While you can choose a ‘Birth Only’ option, we encourage women to choose a support package which includes pre-natal and post-natal visits, enabling you to have the opportunity to become acquainted with your Birth Attendant prior to the birth and for going over the experience afterwards.
-The more comfortable and relaxed with your Birth Attendant, then it will make for a more relaxed, nurturing experience.
+While you can choose a ‘Birth Only’ option, we encourage women to choose a support package which includes pre-natal and post-natal visits, enabling you to have the opportunity to become acquainted with your doula prior to the birth and for going over the experience afterwards.
+The more comfortable and relaxed with your doula, then it will make for a more relaxed, nurturing experience.

 References & Recommended Reading